DavidSilveraGabriel/MewAI/README.md

 ## 📝 Description

 MewAI is a multi-agent system powered by crewAI, utilizing "feline agents" enhanced by Gemini to automate blog content creation.
-These agents collaborate on tasks involving web research, content drafting, and content review.
+These agents collaborate on tasks involving content drafting, content review and content adaptions for instagram, linkedin and twitter.

 ## 🚀 Features